 That’s the Girlfriend Experience, and it’s a beautiful idea of the bond between customer and employee.

-Thanks to their emphasis on the importance of relationships, they retain many loyal (many even fanatical) customers who come back time and time again.
+Thanks to their emphasis on the importance of relationships, they retain many loyal (even fanatical) customers who return repeatedly.

 Few cosmetic brands and stores can do that.

 Leslie’s business model is successful because it is people-centered and focuses on the question, “What can I do for someone else?”

 There are many women whose lives have been touched by their experiences with the boutiques, and they are worth more than millions of dollars in advertisements.